Cotalker/documentation/docs/products/corrective_maintenance/cm_overview.md

 <img alt="design" className="img_sizing_small" src={useBaseUrl('img/products/products_corrective_maintenance_00.png')} />

 _Corrective Maintenance workflows:_
   - [Notifications](/docs/products/workflows/notifications/overview): Field workers notify failures by filling out a form.
 This initiates the corrective maintenance workflow and alerts corresponding stakeholders.
-  - [Work Orders](/docs/products/workflows/work_orders/overview): Once notifications have been validated, supervisors can create dynamic work orders that initiate a workflow that involves supervisors, technical teams, and contractors.
+Immediately, a supervisor is notified and has the option to either validate or reject the new incident report.
+  - [Work Orders](/docs/products/workflows/work_orders/overview): Once the notification is validated, supervisors can create fill out a dynamic work order form that initiates a new workflow.
+The work order is then sent to technical personnel, who can accept or reject the work order.
+If accepted, technical personnel evaluate the situation and fill out a quote form for review.
+Once the job is complete, techincal personnel send the _close work order_ form.
+A supervisor can then either accept to close the work order or give more indications if not satisfied.
-  - [Purchase Orders](/docs/products/workflows/budget_management/overview): Contractors automatically send quotes to budget managers when filling out forms through the _work orders workflow_.
+  - [Purchase Orders](/docs/products/workflows/budget_management/overview): Contractors automatically send quotes to budget managers when filling out the quote form in the _work orders workflow_.
+Managers must see if the accept the quote or not.

+  Supervisors, field workers, technical teams, and budget managers can participate during the whole process.

 ## Examples {#examples}
 ### Service Station Maintenance {#service-station}